CityofToronto/bdit_volumes/Matching arterycodes to TCL/matching-artery-codes-to-centreline.md

 Step 2: Node/Spatial match for segments with complete geometry **(match-segment-arterycodes.sql)**
 1. match fnode,tnode of arterycode and centreline segment
-2. calculating Hausdorff distance between artercode segment and centreline segment and match to the closest one
+2. calculating Hausdorff distance<sup>1</sup> between artercode segment and centreline segment and match to the closest one

 Step 3: spatial+direction match for segments with only one node **(match-segments-w-missing-point.sql)**
 1. Find closest line to the point and check segment direction and side of street and assign centreline_id